DirectoryTree/ImapEngine/readme.md

 ]);
 ```

-There are also many other configuration options available:
+There are also many other configuration options available you may find useful:

 ```php
 $mailbox = new Mailbox([